kmaaallen/unicorn-attractor-milestone/README.md

 - As a unicorn attractor user I want to see all reported issues and relevant information about the tickets
 - As a unicorn attractor user I want to be able to comment on tickets to add more information
 - As a unicorn attractor user I want to be able to manage my account to that I can reset my password if I forget, cancel my subscription or update my card details
+- As a unicron attractor user I want to view my specific issues and tickets

 - As a unicorn attractor developer I want to be able to see tickets from end users